 In 1978, the Commission produced the Santa Monica Mountains Comprehensive Plan with the active involvement of the local governments then existing within Los Angeles County west of the City of Los Angeles.
 The Plan proposed a regulatory approach toward preserving open space lands and emphasized low-density, large-lot rural residential development in the Mountains.
 Many of the components of this plan were later incorporated into Los Angeles County's Interim Area Plan for the Santa Monica Mountains, as well as into the general plans of cities in the region.
-The Santa Monica Mountains Comprehensive Planning Commission was dissolved upon establishment of the Santa Monica Mountains National Recreation Area, and was replaced by the Santa Monica Mountains for open space and environmental preservation purposes.
+The Santa Monica Mountains Comprehensive Planning Commission was dissolved upon establishment of the Santa Monica Mountains National Recreation Area, and was replaced by the Santa Monica Mountains Conservancy, a State agency whose mission is to acquire lands within the Santa Monica Mountains for open space and environmental preservation purposes.